Richeza of Poland, Queen of Sweden: Death and aftermath

 Richeza is known to have survived Sverker I's death, although the facts of her later life and her date of death are unknown: a legend says that she remarried the stable master who took part in the assassination of Sverker I.

-Burislev, Richeza's son by Sverker I, is sometimes identified with Burislev, a rival claimant to the Swedish throne against Canute I after 1167.
+Burislev, Richeza's son by Sverker I, is sometimes identified with Burislev, a rival claimant to the Swedish throne against Knut Eriksson after 1167.
 He acted in concert with another pretender Kol, but was defeated and eliminated, according to a much later source in 1169.
-He is believed either to have been slain by Canute I's men or to have fled to Denmark or Poland some time before 1173.
-However, medieval Swedish genealogies say that the claimants Kol and Burislev were in fact sons of John, a son of Sverker and Ulvhild.
+He is believed either to have been slain by Knut's men or to have fled to Denmark or Poland some time before 1173.
+However, medieval Swedish genealogies say that the claimants Kol and Burislev were in fact sons of Johan, a son of Sverker and Ulvhild.
 If so, the younger Burislev was given the prestigious name after his grandfather's second marriage without actually being related to Bolesław III.
 The only thing we know about Richeza's son Burislev is that his goods were inherited by his uterine sister Sophia of Minsk.

-Richeza's daughter Sophia of Minsk, Queen of Denmark by her first marriage to Valdemar I, give Richeza her only known legitimate grandchildren: the later kings Knud VI and Valdemar II of Denmark; Sophie (Countess of Orlamünde); Margareta and Maria, nuns at Roskilde; Ingeborg (the later repudiated Queen of France); Helena (Duchess of Brunswick-Luneburg) and Richeza, named after her grandmother and who, like her, became Queen of Sweden.
+Richeza's daughter Sophia of Minsk, Queen of Denmark by her first marriage to Valdemar I, give Richeza her only known legitimate grandchildren: the later kings Knud VI and Valdemar II of Denmark; Sophie (Countess of Orlamünde); Margareta and Maria, nuns at Roskilde; Ingeborg (the later repudiated Queen of France); Helena (Duchess of Brunswick-Luneburg) and Rikissa, named after her grandmother and who, like her, became Queen of Sweden.